roukna/J.O.B-Training-Linux-1/README.md

 ## You will now practice the file commands in Linux using the newly cloned repo that will track your work.
 Before you begin, set your current repository to a variable we can use later by typing ``` repodir=`pwd` ```
-Note: the symbol used in the above command is the backtick and not the single quote.
+Note: the symbol used here is the backtick and not the single quote.
 The backtick is next to the number 1 on your keyboard.

 ### Exercise 1 Manual
 The ```man``` command is used to display the manual for any Linux command.
 If you forget how to use a command in Linux you can simply type ```man``` and then the command you want to read about.
 For example you can type ```man ls``` to display the manual that describes the function and options for the list directory content command.
 You will use the man command in the further exercises of this module.